Shreeshrii/tesstrain-sanPlusMinus/README.md

 One of the changes is addition of a plot to visualize the CER from training iterations, checkpoints, evaluation test and validation test.

-Sample generated from lstmtraing log:
+Sample generated from lstmtraining log:

 ![Sanskrit PlusMinus Training CER Plot](/plot/sanPlusMinus-plot_cer.png)

-Sample generated from lstmtraing log and lstmeval logs:
+Sample generated from lstmtraining log and lstmeval logs:

 ![Sanskrit PlusMinus Training Validation CER Plot](/plot/sanPlusMinus-validate-plot_cer.png)